kelvinobuvie/kelvinobuvie/README.md

 Strong understanding of version control using Git, collaborating with teams, and using GitHub for project management.
 Knowledge of UI/UX principles and best practices, with an eye for detail and aesthetics.

+---

 # 🔨 Projects:

 [Responsive Front-End Food-Store](https://online-foodstore.netlify.app/): Developed a Responsive Online Food Store which is a virtual marketplace where customers can browse, order, and purchase a wide variety of food products and groceries conveniently from their devices.
 The website is designed to provide a user-friendly and seamless shopping experience for customers seeking to buy food items online..

+---

 # 📚 Education:
 Bachelor's Degree in Computer Science (July 2022).

+---

-🌱 I'm constantly learning and exploring new technologies to enhance my development skills.
-Currently, I'm diving deeper into JavaScript frameworks and improving my knowledge of CSS preprocessors like Sass.
+**🌱 I'm constantly learning and exploring new technologies to enhance my development skills.
+Currently, I'm diving deeper into JavaScript frameworks and improving my knowledge of CSS preprocessors like Sass.**

 📫 Let's connect!
 Feel free to reach out to me on <a href="www.linkedin.com/in/kelvin-obuvie">
     <img  width=80px src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>